Department S (band): 1980s

 In early 1981, Roxy was replaced by Mark Taylor.
 The band's second single, "Going Left Right", was issued on 19 June 1981 on Stiff Records (after the label had rejected "Clap Now") and failed to chart as high, although it received positive reviews.
 Stiff also released "Is Vic There?" in the US.

 Department S began recording a debut album, Sub-Stance, in 1981 with Tickle producing, but the sessions were divisive and Lordan left, replaced partway through by Jimmy Hughes (formerly of the Banned, Cowboys International and Original Mirrors).
 A third single, "I Want", was released by Stiff in November 1981.
 Modest sales as well as differences of opinion with the label resulted in the band being dropped by Stiff, but not before £50,000 was reputedly spent on the unreleased album, which Stiff refused to part with.

 After a London concert on 18 March 1982, Herbage left, and the band split several months later.

-Toulouse later worked as a DJ under the name the Main T, and in 1983, as the Main T Possee, he released the single "Fickle Public Speaking" which reached No. 89 on the UK charts.
+Toulouse later worked as a DJ under the name the Main T, and in 1983, as the Main T Possee, he released the single "Fickle Public Speaking" which reached No. 89 on the UK chart.
 He recorded as part of the Style Council's 1984 miners' charity project the Council Collective, and released a solo single, "Cruisin' the Serpentine", in 1985.
 He died in 1991 from an AIDS-related illness, aged 32.

 The tracks from Sub-Stance were first officially released by Mau Mau Records in 1993 as the compilation album Vic There?, which also included several B-sides.
 The album was finally issued under its correct title in 2002 by LTM, with several B-sides and live tracks appended.